What are aurora peppers?

 What are the best uses for this chili pepper?

-As ornamentals, the aurora pepper thrives in both gardens and containers as long as there’s a good amount of sun.
+As ornamentals, this chili pepper thrives in both gardens and containers as long as there’s a good amount of sun.
 They can really add some fun color to small spaces, and they’re relatively easy to grow so even those with novice green thumbs can handle this pepper.

-As for culinary uses, there are many peppers of similar heat (or less) that offer a lot more flavor, so you don’t choose the aurora pepper for its taste.
+As for culinary uses, there are many chilies of similar heat (or less) that offer a lot more flavor, so you don’t choose the aurora for its taste.
 Rather, those colors do make an eye-catching spicy summer salsa.
 They also work in salads for some extra pop, though it’s quite a heat jump from the more mild peppers more often used with greens.

 Where can you buy aurora peppers?

 You won’t find this chili in grocery stores, and as it’s primarily ornamental, farmer’s markets won’t often carry them.
 Your best option is to buy aurora pepper seeds and grow them yourself.
 They are relatively easy to source online (Amazon).
 Or check with a local chili farm to see what they have in stock for ornamental pepper plants.
 Either way, this is a beauty of an ornamental pepper that can really light up that garden.